eyalz800/zpp_bits/README.md

 Naturally, other languages do not support this format, which makes it near impossible to use the library for cross programming language communication.

-For this reason the library provides **experimental support** support for protobuf, which is available almost everywhere.
+For this reason the library supports to protobuf format which is available in many languages.

-Please note that protobuf support is highly experimental and may not include all of the features, and it is generally slower (around 2-5 times slower) than the stock format which aims to be zero overhead.
+Please note that protobuf support is kind of experimental, which means it may not include every possible protobuf feature, and it is generally slower (around 2-5 times slower, mostly on deserialization) than the default format, which aims to be zero overhead.

 Starting with the basic message:
 ```cpp